isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-build-a-raspberry-pi-retro-game-console/index.md

 Remember that you'll only switch on power to your Raspberry Pi after linking all the Pi peripherals.
 Therefore, finally, connect the
 [Raspberry Pi MicroUSB power supply](https://pestpolicy.com/best-power-supply-raspberry-pi-3/) .
-To get game ROMs, you'll require to link the Raspberry Pi to the internet and find explanation scraping and gaming evaluation.�You can connect your Pi to the internet through:
+To get game ROMs, you'll require to link the Raspberry Pi to the internet and find explanation scraping and gaming evaluation.You can connect your Pi to the internet through:
 1. WiFi  RetroPie
 For the WiFi, you'll need to link all the Pi peripheral and then hit the RetroPie menu on the Raspberry Pi and hit WI-FI.
 2. WiFi  in-built
 If you have Wireless Pi Zero and Raspberry Pi 3, then you can connect to the internet through the in-built WiFi.
 3. WiFi dongle
 If none of the above WIFI options are available, then you can purchase a USB WiFi adapter that will allow you to link to the internet.
-4. Ethernet Cable�(CAT5)
+4. Ethernet Cable(CAT5)
 Notably, not all of us fancy the WIFI connection to the internet.
 Therefore, you can use the Ethernet (CAT5) cable to link your PI to the internet.
 ### 7. Expand the SD card and link the Raspberry Pi
-I must say that the SD card is now bigger than before.�Therefore, if you have an SD card that has a capacity of over 4GB, you'll need to expand it using
+I must say that the SD card is now bigger than before.Therefore, if you have an SD card that has a capacity of over 4GB, you'll need to expand it using
 [raspi-config](https://elinux.org/RPi_raspi-config)
 by running the sudo raspi-config command line.
 After finishing the installation and expansion, reboot the Raspberry Pi.
 ### 8. Connect the Raspberry Pi
 To copy the game ROMs, you'll now link the Raspberry Pi with the PC, which will enable you to rework its configuration files readily.
-### 9. Set up controller and search�Game ROMs
+### 9. Set up controller and searchGame ROMs
 For your
 retro game controller
 to function with the Raspberry Pi, you'll need to set up the USB controller.